 On 11 March 2020, interest rates were reduced from 0.75 to 0.25; and on 19 March 2020, interest rates were further reduced to 0.10.
 The next decision on bank rates is due on 4 February 2021 (source: Bank of England, 2021)

 (4) Lower demand for house purchases

-This seems to be a likely scenario but it would be the opposite to what has occurred since March 2020 to the present.
+This seems to be a likely scenario but it would be the opposite to what has occurred since June 2020 (since the end of the 1st lockdown) to the present.
 In fact there has been higher demand for house purchases.
 That’s because many people have wanted to move house (probably because they want more space because they are working from home).
 Increase in demand has been possible because the government has also made buying a house cheaper by introducing the stamp-duty holiday (due to end 31 March).
 When the stamp duty holiday ends, many people will find it will not be as affordable to move house.
 If this happens though, it is likely to be only short-term.

 So in conclusion a slump rather than a crash is possible/likely, but whether any reduction in demand is just temporary for a few months, or is more long-term remains to be seen.
 It also remains to be seen whether other factors that could cause a crash (such as significant unemployment in the age groups who would either be buying their first home or have just started on the housing ladder) will happen.

 If there is a property crash, what will the likely impact be on the legal sector?

 In a nutshell, again, no one knows.
 But what we can do is look at what happened in the aftermath of the last property crash (of 2008), which was as follows: